top of page

 From the belief that “this is just how I am”... when in truth, we’re bracing against connection.

 It often feels righteous, but cold.
+Clear, but disconnected.

-We speak not to reveal, but to protect.
+We then speak not to reveal, but to protect.
 And the other person subtly becomes the enemy — the one who doesn’t understand, the one who’s wrong.

 Truth spoken from protection lacks warmth.
 It closes the door instead of opening a bridge.